mobs-lab/epistorm-evaluations/README.md

 This workflow outputs evaluations for the specified models and dates to the `/scratch` directory, overwriting existing files.
 Run the workflow via the GUI in the GitHub Actions tab.

+This workflow does not score archived seasons (2021-2023).
+It uses the most up-to-date data from [FluSight forecast hub](https://github.com/cdcepi/FluSight-forecast-hub) at time of initiation.

-## Up-To-Date Evaluations for All Models for All Time
+## Up-To-Date Evaluations

 The `update_evaluations` workflow runs on a schedule to provide updated evaluations in the `/evaluations` directory.
 You can manually initiate an out-of-schedule update via the GitHub Actions tab.